Berachain Node Quickstart β‘ β

 - WALLET_ADDRESS_FEE_RECIPIENT: This is the address that will receive the priority fees for blocks sealed by your node.
 If your node will not be a validator, this won't matter.

-- BEACOND_BIN should be the full path to where you placed
+- BEACOND_BIN: Set this to the full path where you installed

 beacond

-directory. - RETH_BIN should be the full path to where you placed
+- RETH_BIN or other chain client: Set this to the full path where you installed

 reth